libfuse/libfuse/README.md

 ------------------------------

 FUSE comes with several example file systems in the `examples` directory.
-For example, the *fusexmp* example mirrors the contents of the root directory under the mountpoint.
+For example, the *passthrough* examples mirror the contents of the root directory under the mountpoint.
 Start from there and adapt the code!

 The documentation of the API functions and necessary callbacks is